Graduate Department of Accounting

 A number of fellowships, scholarships, and graduate assistantships are awarded by the Department of Accounting to applicants with strong academic credentials.

 Applications to the MAcc program are considered for anyone with an undergraduate degree in accounting.
 Other undergraduate majors are also considered for admission but are advised to consult the Master of Accounting Program for non-accounting majors section below.
 Admission decisions are made by an admissions committee after considering all relevant information.
-Applicants are required to submit official transcripts of prior coursework, an acceptable score on the Graduate Management Admissions Test (GMAT), letters of recommendation, a résumé and a personal statement.
-Successful applicants usually have a GMAT score of 550 or better and a grade point average (GPA) of 3.0 or better in upper-division accounting courses.
-The GMAT is a university requirement that may be waived if an applicant meets certain criteria.
+Applicants are required to submit official transcripts of prior coursework, letters of recommendation, a résumé and a personal statement.
+GMAT scores are optional and should be submitted if they will enhance the application.
+Successful applicants usually have a grade point average (GPA) of 3.0 or better in upper-division accounting courses.
 The department also offers a combined BS/MAcc pathway that allows highly qualified FSU undergraduate students the opportunity to accelerate their coursework and take up to nine semester hours of graduate coursework, which may be counted toward both the BS and MAcc degrees.
 More information is in the Combined BS/MAcc Pathway section below.

 Requirements